bullintheserver/linuxstudysessions/topic2.md

     - `command [option(s)...] [argument(s)...]
     - Example: `$ ls -l /home`
         - Command: `ls` is program that will be run
-        - Options: `-l` is the swtich that modifies behavior
+        - Options: `-l` is the switch that modifies behavior
         - Argument: `/home` is the additional data required, such as path or filename
     - `--help`
         - Use after command to display short overview of command